microsoft/mu_oem_sample/Docs/OemPkg.md

 **MsBootPolicyLib** implements the desired boot behavior when no UEFI boot options are present (or they failed) and a alternate boot has been requested (ex. booting from USB).

-**MsSecureBootModeSettingDxeLib** sets and gets the Secure Boot mode value during the [DXE](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface#DXE_-_Driver_Execution_Environment) phase of execution.
+**MsSecureBootModeSettingLib** sets and gets the Secure Boot mode value during the [DXE](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface#DXE_-_Driver_Execution_Environment) phase of execution.